bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 The Province of British Columbia--and here I'm speaking of the public service narrowly defined, a group of roughly 25,000 civil servants organized (currently) into 21 ministries and public agencies (or departments)--has, like other organizations, created its own hairball.
 And BC Stats has had nearly a century and a quarter to develop our own little hairball within the bigger one.

-But in spite of that, R users in the B.C. public service are getting some recognition in the R community:
+But in spite of the challenges I mentioned previously, in recent months R users in the B.C. public service are getting some significant recognition in the R community.

 In January 2018, my colleagues in the State of Environment Reporting team published the package `bcmaps` to CRAN, and Jenny Bryan tweeted: